top of page

 degausser.png

-A third option is the physical destruction of a system or hard disk drive which will guarantee that the data is permanently inaccessible.
+A third option is the physical destruction of a computer system or storage device, like a hard disk drive, which guarantees the data is permanently inaccessible.

-Examples of physical destruction include shredding or tools such as sledgehammers if no other option is available.
+Examples of physical destruction include shredding (e.g. a CD shredder) or tools such as sledgehammers if no other option is available.

 Monochrome on Transparent.png